 - Vomiting or abdominal pain—caused by obstruction from enlarged lymph nodes in the intestines

-How is NHL Diagnosed?
+How is NHL diagnosed?

-When a child has symptoms that suggest a diagnosis of NHL, his/her physician will conduct a history and physical examination.
+When a child has symptoms that suggest a diagnosis of NHL, a healthcare provider will conduct a history and physical examination.
 While the usual next step in the evaluation is to obtain basic laboratory and imaging tests, these do not provide a definite diagnosis.
 Findings from this initial evaluation help to determine how and where to obtain a tissue sample, or biopsy, which is necessary in order to definitively diagnose NHL.
 If an enlarged lymph node is present, this will be removed and examined, under a microscope, by a pathologist.
 If special tests need to be conducted on the biopsy it may take several days or longer to confirm a diagnosis of NHL.

 - Burkitt lymphoma